igurgoze/Trivia-Game-IanGurgoze/README.md

 # Trivia-Game-IanGurgoze

 Trivia game to test knowledge of beginner coding students.
-(Just press start to play)
+(Just press start to play) (may look to add more questions in future)

 GIVEN I am taking a code quiz
 WHEN I click the start button